 Using a robust IT landscape ensures on-time sequence, warehouse and direct deliveries.
 Sophisticated weather and parts tracking systems are used for transparency of parts locations and delivery timing.
 Geofencing, set to a specific radius range around the plant, is also used to identify real-time parts location.

-BMW Manufacturing is equipped to meet the demands of a complex vehicle production with advanced innovations such as the vision guided vehicle (VGV).
+BMW Manufacturing is equipped to meet the demands of a complex vehicle assembly process with advanced innovations such as the vision guided vehicle (VGV).
 The VGV is an efficient, reliable, and safe automated tugger/forklift that is vision controlled with no person onboard.
 It uses both cameras and laser to travel along a programmed route.
 Using autonomous vehicles saves nearly 500 meters per round trip.